• Skip to primary navigation

 Jump to Recipe

-In this yogurt parfait, toasted quinoa with coconut & almonds is a high protein, gluten-free alternative to granola.
-It's crunchy and nutty and the best thing ever to layer with creamy yogurt, fresh berries and gingery maple syrup.
+Our Toasted Coconut Quinoa Granola is crunchy, nutty and the best thing ever to layer with creamy yogurt, fresh berries and gingery maple syrup. (recipe included!)

 In this yogurt parfait recipe, toasted quinoa with coconut & almonds is a high protein, gluten-free alternative to granola.
 It's crunchy and nutty and the best thing ever to layer with creamy yogurt and fresh berries l www.panningtheglobe.com